-The Western Church tradition has never made much of an issue over 1 Tim.
+The Western Church tradition has never overly relied on 1 Tim.
 3:16 as a proof-text for the Trinity.
 In fact, the Catholic NAB reads: "who was manifested in the flesh, vindicated in the spirit, seen by angels, proclaimed to the Gentiles, believed in throughout the world, taken up in glory."

 Footnote from NAB on 1 Tim.
 3:16: "Who: the reference is to Christ, who is himself 'the mystery of our devotion.'
 Some predominantly Western manuscripts read 'which,' harmonizing the gender of the pronoun with that of the Greek word for mystery; many later (eighth/ninth century on), predominantly Byzantine manuscripts read 'God,' possibly for theological reasons.